sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 - Inconsistently provides detailed data profiling

 ### The idea
-Having recently watched a <a href="https://www.youtube.com/watch?v=PwFrN3dFiwY">demonstration</a> on using Google Gemini Pro's large context window, I realised that with some web scraping and data preparation, a large text file profiling all available datasets on DataVic might allow me to use Gemini to quickly perform discovery analyses of the available data.
+Having recently watched a <a href="https://www.youtube.com/watch?v=PwFrN3dFiwY">demonstration</a> on how to query Google Gemini Pro's large context window, I realised that with some web scraping and data preparation, a large text file profiling all available datasets on DataVic might allow me to use Gemini to quickly perform discovery analyses of the available data.

 ### The approach
 I wrote a script that downloaded every available CSV from the DataVic platform and created a JSON file profiling each CSV.
 The profiling for each CSV included: